 Provide an outlet for making suggestions: Provide a process for employees to share ideas.
-This can be done through the classic suggestion box, ideas committee, Idea Boards, huddles or brainstorming sessions.
+This can be done through the classic suggestion box, ideas committee, Idea Boards, huddles, or brainstorming sessions.

 Open Door Policy: Great ideas can happen at any time.
 Make time for your employees when they ask if you have a moment.
 This builds trust and demonstrates that you value what they have to say.

 Acknowledge suggestions: Ideas will stop flowing if employees submit their suggestions and left to wonder if they have been read and what their manager thought.
-Managers should go back to the source of the suggestion quickly with acknowledgement and feedback on the idea.
+Managers should go back to the source of the suggestion quickly with acknowledgment and feedback on the idea.

 Suggest Topics for Feedback: Look at your current corporate problems for which you do not have all the answers.
 Challenge your employees with questions and encourage them to provide feedback and solutions.